-Port Sunlight Museum lies at the heart of this garden village and is an ideal place to start your visit.
+Port Sunlight Museum, open daily 10am - 5pm, lies at the heart of this garden village and is an ideal place to start your visit.
 Visitors to the Museum will:

 - Meet the village's creator 'Soap King' William Hesketh Lever and discover his vision for the village and its residents;